 Group structure

 These accounts consolidate the accounts of the West Midlands Integrated Transport Authority (ITA) with the accounts of the West Midlands Passenger Transport Executive (PTE).
-The ITA is a Joint Authority of the seven Metropolitan District Councils in the West Midlands, and sets policies and budgets for the public sector transport responsibilities in the area.
-The policies are implemented by the Executive.
-As the ITA exerts considerable control over the Executive a Group relationship exists between the organisations.
+The ITA is a Joint Authority of the seven Metropolitan Authorities in the West Midlands, and sets policies and budgets for the public sector transport responsibilities in the area.
+The policies are implemented by the PTE.
+As the ITA exerts considerable control over the PTE, a group relationship exists between the organisations.

-The ITA is classified as a Local Authority and the Executive is classified as a 100% owned subsidiary of the ITA.
-The group accounts are therefore prepared, in accordance with The Code, via merger accounting, as opposed to acquisition accounting.
+The ITA is classified as a local authority and the PTE is classified as a 100% owned subsidiary of the ITA.
+The group accounts are therefore prepared, in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (the Code), via merger accounting, as opposed to acquisition accounting.

-The ITA has no formal relevant interests in any other organisations and consequently these accounts only consolidate the accounts of the ITA and the Executive.
+The ITA has no formal relevant interests in any other organisations and consequently these accounts only consolidate the accounts of the ITA and the PTE.

-The ITA is liable for any accumulated deficits / losses of the Executive.
+The ITA is liable for any accumulated deficits / losses of the PTE.
 If these losses could not be met by the use of reserves, the ITA would have to raise a supplementary levy on the Districts.
-Continuing reviews of areas of risk are undertaken and the Executive / ITA hold reserves which could be used should these risks materialise.
-As at 31 March 2016 the Executive had net assets of £163.929m (2015: £164.460m).
-For the financial year 2015/16 the Executive made a net surplus of £1.074m (2014/15: £0.919m) to be transferred to the general fund.
+Continuing reviews of areas of risk are undertaken and the PTE / ITA hold reserves which could be used should these risks materialise.
+As at 31 March 2016 the PTE had net assets of £163.929m (2015: £164.460m).
+During the year the PTE made a net surplus of £1.074m (2015: £0.919m) to be transferred to the general fund.

 Basis of preparation

 The financial statements have been prepared in accordance with the Accounts and Audit Regulations 2011.
-Proper practices are set out in the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom (The Code).
+Proper practices are set out in the Code.

 Income and expenditure is accounted for on an accruals basis (recognised in the period to which they relate) rather than when cash payments are made or received.